»Ê¼Ò»ªÈË

 We lobbied on various aspects of the Act throughout its passage through Parliament, ensuring that it best supports British farmers to protect our environment and continue to produce high quality food to world-leading standards.

-NFU Environment Forum chair, Richard Bramley, said: “Alongside producing sustainable, climate-friendly food, farmers are custodians of the countryside.
+Responding to the news, NFU Environment Forum chair Richard Bramley said: “Alongside producing sustainable, climate-friendly food, farmers are custodians of the countryside.
 Our industry has already embarked on a long journey of protecting and maintaining the iconic British countryside.
 Farmers carry out huge amounts of work to enhance landscapes, benefit soils, water, and air quality, encourage wildlife, and reduce our impact on the climate as we make progress towards our net zero ambition."

 Conservation covenants